Azure/azure-kusto-spark/docs/Authentication.md

     'tokenProviderCallbackClasspath' - The classpath to the class
 ## Managed Identity Authentication
 This authentication method can use [managed identities](https://learn.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) to obtain Azure AD tokens without having to manage any credentials.
-Supports System-assigned as well as User-assigned managed identities
+Supports System-assigned as well as User-assigned managed identities.
+>Read about configuring managed identities for ADX [here](https://learn.microsoft.com/azure/data-explorer/configure-managed-identities-cluster?tabs=portal).

 * **KUSTO_MANAGED_IDENTITY_AUTH**:
   'managedIdentityAuth' - Can be set to "true" or "false" if managed identity authentication is required or not.

-* **KUSTO_MANAGED_CLIENT_ID**:
+* **KUSTO_MANAGED_IDENTITY_CLIENT_ID**:
-  'managedClientId' - ClientId for user assigned managed identity.
+  'managedIdentityClientId' - ClientId for user assigned managed identity.
 In case it is not provided, System-assigned will be considered as default.

 #### Example